galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 Rename the filtered dataset as `new_train_rows` which will be used as one of the inputs to the GPU Jupyterlab tool in the next step.
 The datatype should be `tabular`.

 ### Execute IPython notebook using GPU Jupyterlab tool
 This tool showcases GPU Jupyterlab tool that executes a notebook using input datasets produced by different tools.
+Galaxy tool like features for this interactive tool has been adapted from another interactive Galaxy tool **Interactive JupyTool and notebook**.

 > <hands-on-title>GPU Jupyterlab tool</hands-on-title>
 >